 How to Tell If Your Mayonnaise Has Gone Bad

-Shop-bought mayonnaise, whether in a glass jar or a plastic bottle will come sealed to stop moisture or bacteria from getting to it.
-So, as long as all the packaging is intact and there are no signs of splits, cracks, or leaks you should be good to go.
+Shop-bought mayonnaise, whether in a glass jar or a plastic bottle, will come sealed to stop moisture or bacteria from getting to it.
+So, as long as all the packaging is intact and there are no signs of splits, cracks, or leaks, you should be good to go.

-Sometimes, the mayonnaise may have a little liquid on the top where it has separated after not being used for a while, as long as none of the following spoilage signs are spotted this is normal and should still be safe to eat just give it a good stir.
+Sometimes, the mayonnaise may have a little liquid on the top where it has separated after not being used for a while.
+As long as none of the following spoilage signs are spotted, this is normal and should still be safe to eat just give it a good stir.

-If there are no changes in appearance but you still have a suspicion, you should also be able to taste when mayonnaise has gone a bit funky!
+If there are no changes in appearance, but you still have a suspicion, you should also be able to taste when mayonnaise has gone a bit funky!
 Taste sour and a bit like vinegar?
 Chuck it!

 How to Store Mayonnaise

-When it comes to storage once the mayonnaise has been opened there is much debate as to whether or not you should keep it refrigerated or not!
+When it comes to storage, once the mayonnaise has been opened, there is much debate as to whether or not you should keep it refrigerated or not!

 Keeping your unopened mayonnaise out of the fridge is considered safe, so don’t worry if you forget to stick it in the fridge after you’ve started using it.

 However, it is highly recommended to keep your mayo refrigerated.
-It will last a lot longer and preserve the freshness and flavor for an extended period.
+It will last a lot longer and preserve freshness and flavor for an extended period.